|Extent of IFRS application||Status||Additional Information|

 |IFRS Standards are required for domestic public companies||IFRS Standards are not permitted.|

 |IFRS Standards are permitted but not required for domestic public companies|

 |IFRS Standards are required or permitted for listings by foreign companies||Permitted.|

 |The IFRS for SMEs Standard is required or permitted||No.|

 |The IFRS for SMEs Standard is under consideration||No.|

-Ministry of Investment (for private sector companies) and The Central Audit Organization (for public sector companies)
+Ministry of Investment and International Cooperation (for private sector companies) and The Central Audit Organization (for public sector companies)

 Egyptian Society of Accountants & Auditors (ESAA)

 Egyptian Financial Supervisory Authority (EFSA)